alexreisner/geocoder/README.md

     # Be aware that this methods spawns a new Lookup object for each Service
     Geocoder::Lookup.all_services.each{|service| Geocoder::Lookup.get(service).cache.expire(:all)}

 Do *not* include the prefix when passing a URL to be expired.
-Expiring `:all` will only expire keys with the configured prefix (won't kill every entry in your key/value store).
+Expiring `:all` will only expire keys with the configured prefix -- it will *not* expire every entry in your key/value store.

-For an example of a cache store with URL expiry please see examples/autoexpire_cache.rb
+For an example of a cache store with URL expiry, please see examples/autoexpire_cache.rb

 _Before you implement caching in your app please be sure that doing so does not violate the Terms of Service for your geocoding service._